algolia/jekyll-algolia/docs-src/src/faq.md

 The plugin will not create an exact mapping of `1 page = 1 record`.
 Instead, it will split all pages into smaller chunks, and each chunk will be saved as a record.
-Splitting in small chunks is key to offer the best relevance of results.
+Splitting into small chunks is key to offer the best relevance of results.

-The default chunking mechanism is to create one chunk per paragraphof content.
+The default chunking mechanism is to create one chunk per paragraph of content.
-So, for a blog post that is made of 10 paragraphs of text, it will create 10 records.
+So, for a blog post that is made up of 10 paragraphs of text, it will create 10 records.

-Estimating the number of records you will need can be tricky as it depends both on the number of pages you have, but also on the average length of them.
+Estimating the number of records you will need can be tricky as it depends on both the number of pages you have, and on the average length of them.
 Some configuration options (such as [nodes_to_index][1]) can also influence the final result.